ExistentialEnso/fed2-bot/readme.md

 # Thorne's Fed2 Bot

-Built for the MUD [Federation II](https://federation2.com), this is a bot that hauls commodities between planets belonging to a planet owner.
+Built for the MUD [Federation II](https://federation2.com), this is a bot that automates useful tasks for planet owners.

 Cross-platform on anything that can run Node.js (including Windows, macOS, and Linux.)

 ## Features